Typosquatting_vs_Copycat_Packages

 Typosquatting vs. Copycat Packages: Understanding the Differences

-While copycat packages and typosquatting are related concepts, they are not exactly the same.
+While copycat packages and typosquatting are related concepts, they are not the same.
 Both involve deceptive tactics to trick users into downloading malicious software, but they do so in slightly different ways.
 Here’s a detailed explanation of each:

 Typosquatting